The Gen Z movement, Nepal stabilized, and life returned to normal. All safe for your Travel in Nepal 2025.

 Places to see

-Kathmandu Durbar Squire.
+Kathmandu Durbar Square.

 Places to see are best well-known as Kathmandu Durbar Square lies the heart of the city.
 And locally called Hanuman Dhoka Palace Square very old seat of the Nepalese Royalty.
 But it has listed eight Cultural World Heritage sites by UNESCO.
 This palace complex consists of a variety of temples dedicated to different Hindu gods and goddesses.
 Kathmandu Durbar Square is a cluster of ancient temples, palaces, courtyards, streets, and most the building.
 We can see the date of the 15th to 18th centuries.
 Because it is a social, religious, and urban focal point of the Capital City.